pycom/pycom-documentation/content/pybytes/api/_index.md

 aliases:
 ---

-To test Pybytes library API, connect your device to Pymakr and call the methods listed below.
+To test the Pybytes library API, connect your device to Pymakr and call the methods listed below.
-You can use Pybytes library API in your MicroPython project.
+You can use the Pybytes library API in your MicroPython project.

 ### Debugging
-If you are facing any issues try to enable debugging.
+Enable debugging if you are having any issues.
-There are multiple debug levels, 0 is warnings only, 99 is currently the highest used).
+There are multiple debug levels, the lowest is 0 which is for warnings only and 99 is the highest used and will print more debugging messages

 #### use: